matty-plumski/OpenRefine-ecology-lesson/_episodes/01-working-with-openrefine.md

 *Exploring data by applying multiple filters*

+Facets are essentially aspects or angles of data variance in a given column.
+For example, Scientific name - 26 choices, or variable, make up the facet.

-Facets are one of the most useful features of OpenRefine and can help get an overview of the data in a project as well as helping you bring more consistency to the data.
-OpenRefine supports faceted browsing as a mechanism for
+Facets are one of the most useful features of OpenRefine"
+- help get an overview of the data in a project
+- bring more consistency to the data.
+OpenRefine supports faceted browsing as a mechanism for:

 * seeing the big picture of your data, and
 * filtering down to just the subset of rows that you want to change in bulk.